Apalachee Bay: Rivers and other freshwater sources

+History

 Underwater archaeological sites

 Beginning in the 1980s submerged archaeological sites have been identified and examined on the seabed of Apalachee Bay.
 During the height of the last glacial period, global sea levels were at least 100 m lower than in the 20th Century.
 All of the Florida Platform would have been above sea level, with the west coast of the Florida peninsula being about 150 mi west of the current coast.
 Sea levels were rising when the first people reached Florida late in the Pleistocene epoch.
 Sea level at the end of the Pleistocene epoch was about 40 m lower than at present.
-By about 8,000 years BP sea level had risen to about 20 m lower than at present.
+By about 8,000 years Before Present (BP) sea level had risen to about 20 m lower than at present.
 Because of the very gentle slope of the Florida platform, the ancient coastline was far to the west of the 20th Century coastline.

 The lower sea levels of the late Pleistocene and early Holocene epochs resulted in a drier climate, a lower water table, and little surface water in Florida.
 Often in landscapes dominated by karst systems, such as the land adjacent to Apalachee Bay, including the formerly dry land currently submerged under the bay, the only available fresh water was in sinkholes along dried-up riverbeds.

 Many sites where people were present in the late Pleistocene and early Holocene epochs have been found in the Big Bend region adjacent to Apalachee Bay, and particularly in sinkholes in the bed of the Aucilla River.
 Some of these sites show evidence of the presence of people in the late Pleistocene, even before the appearance of the Clovis culture (see Page-Ladson).
 The broad, shallow continental shelf under Apalachee Bay adjacent to a region with abundant archaeological sites led to the prediction that archaeological sites could be found on the formerly dry land that has since been submerged beneath the bay.
+Fifteen archaeological sites had been found on the seabed of Apalachee Bay by 1993.

 The sea floor under Apalachee Bay was surveyed to identify now submerged river courses.
 Parts of the course of the Paleoaucilla, as well as fragments of possible ancient courses of other rivers were found, and sites with evidence of human activity have been found along them.
-Sites identified along the Paleoaucilla in the J&J Hunt Submerged Archaeological Site (8JE740), the Ontolo site (8JE1577) and Area 91-B (8JE781).
+Sites identified along the Paleoaucilla include the J&J Hunt Submerged Archaeological Site (8JE740), the Ontolo site (8JE1577) and Area 91-B (8JE781).
 Based on tools found and Radiocarbon dating, the J&J Hunt, Ontolo and Area 91-B sites were occupied from late in the Paleoindian period until the middle of the Archaic period.